How to Use a Z as a Webcam (Streaming)

 • Don't have the camera away from your computer screen.
 Best position is just above it, just like the built-in cameras on Macs.
 Look at the camera when talking, not at the screen, if possible.

-• If you're expecting the camera to follow focus on you as you move, you should be in video mode with AF-F selected as the Focus Area mode.
+• If you're expecting the camera to follow focus on you as you move, you should be in video mode with AF-F selected as the AF-Area mode.

 • Remove the storage card(s) from the camera when streaming.
 Some users report “lags” because the computer’s OS is trying to access the camera’s card in the background.